Park Roads

 What is a Drive on Old Fall River Road Like?

-Experience an incredible 9-mile scenic drive on Old Fall River Road, beginning at the Endovalley Picnic Area and ending at the summit of Fall River Pass and the parking area for the Alpine Visitor Center at an elevation of 11,796 feet.
-This road is a narrow dirt road that is one-way uphill only with sharp switch backs.
+Built between 1913 and 1920, a drive up Old Fall River Road is an incredible 9.4-mile scenic drive.
+This unpaved road begins next to Endovalley Picnic Area and follows the steep slope of Mount Chapin's south face.
+The road ends at the summit of Fall River Pass and the parking area for the Alpine Visitor Center at an elevation of 11,796 feet.

 Things to Know:

-• While safe to drive for most passenger vehicles, Old Fall River Road has a dirt surface and is winding and narrow.
-AWD and 4WD vehicles are advised.
+• While safe to drive for most passenger vehicles, Old Fall River Road has a dirt surface.
+The road is winding and narrow.

 • This road is very narrow and steep, with sharp turns.
 Vehicles longer than 25 feet in length and vehicles with trailers are prohibited.